chaudhryaditya/chaudhryaditya.github.io/_pages/research.md

    This paper characterizes the transition dynamics of a continuous-time neoclassical production economy with capital accumulation in which households face idiosyncratic income risk.
 Insurance companies operating in perfectly competitive markets offer long-term insurance contracts and can commit to future contractual obligations, whereas households cannot.
 Therefore the equilibrium features imperfect insurance and a non-degenerate cross-sectional consumption distribution.
 When household labor productivity takes two values, one of which is zero, and the utility function is logarithmic, we show that the transition dynamics induced by unexpected positive or negative technology shocks, including the evolution of the consumption distribution, can be calculated in closed form, as long as the initial deviation from the steady state is not too large.
 This is in contrast to both the standard representative agent neoclassical growth model as well as Bewley (1986) style models with uninsurable idiosyncratic income risk.
 Thus the paper provides an analytically tractable alternative to the standard incomplete markets general equilibrium model developed in Aiyagari (1994) by retaining its physical structure, but substituting the assumed incomplete asset markets structure with one in which limits to consumption insurance emerge endogenously, as in the macroeconomic literature on limited commitment.
    </details>

+## Publications
+1. [Uncertainty Assessment and False Discovery Rate Control in High-Dimensional Granger Causal Inference](http://proceedings.mlr.press/v70/chaudhry17a) (with Pan Xu and Quanquan Gu)
+   *Proc. of the 34th International Conference on Machine Learning (ICML) Sydney, Australia, 2017*